MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 ### Discovery Latency

-If you use ingestion with data connections, you may want to estimate the latency upstream to Azure Data Explorer over time as long latency may also occur before Azure Data Explorer gets the data for ingestion.
+If you use ingestion with data connections, you may want to estimate the latency upstream to Azure Data Explorer over time, as long latency may also occur before Azure Data Explorer gets the data for ingestion.
 For that purpose, you can use the **Discovery Latency** metric.

 1. Select **+ New chart**.
 1. Select *Discovery Latency* as the **Metric** value and *Avg* as the **Aggregation** value.